sdrelton/matrix-est-maxelts/README.md

 ## Introduction
-The functions in this repository are designed to estimate the largest elements of A or of abs(A), where the m-by-n matrix A is not known explicitly.
+The functions in this repository are designed to estimate the largest elements of A or abs(A), where the m-by-n matrix A is not known explicitly.
 For example we may have A = B*C, A = expm(B), or A = inv(B), where forming A explicitly is impractical (maybe even impossible if B and C are large and sparse).
 However in each